 - The extended privileges in the database are set for XML Custom Web Publishing and assigned to a user account.
 See "Enabling Custom Web Publishing in a database" on page 13. - The database is hosted on the Database Server component of the FileMaker Server deployment, and is opened by FileMaker Server.
-See FileMaker Server Help. - The database account name and password you are using, if any, are correct. - The web server component of the FileMaker Server deployment is running. - The Web Publishing Engine component of the FileMaker Server deployment is running. - XML Publishing is enabled in the Web Publishing Engine component.
+See FileMaker Server Help. - The database account name and password you are using, if any, are correct. - The web server component of the FileMaker Server deployment is running. - The Web Publishing Engine component of the FileMaker Server deployment is running. - XML Publishing is enabled using the CLI.
 See FileMaker Server Help.